 If you’ve always wanted to learn how to budget, now is the time to let technology help.
 You might want to learn how to invest.
 Or, if you simply want to access a coupon for your favorite cereal a little more easily or save money on a favorite product, technology can help you get there.
 Consider these four ways technology can dramatically enhance your finances, from automating spending to investing your extra pennies.

-Visit UFCU.org, give us a call, or visit your local financial center anytime to chat with a Personal Financial Representative or learn more.
+Give us a call, or visit your local financial center anytime to chat with a personal financial representative or learn more.